 Benefits of Yoga for Fertility

-Circulation to the reproductive organs
+Promote circulation to the reproductive organs

-Space to understand and process thoughts & emotions
+Create a space to understand and process thoughts & emotions

 Yoga Asanas for improved fertility